-PSP Investments is developing a Supplier Code that will set out the standards PSP Investments expects direct suppliers to uphold.
-The Supplier Code will include provisions on fair and safe working conditions, appropriate compensation, and prohibition of any form of Forced Labour and Modern Slavery.
+PSP Investments has finalized a Supplier Code that sets out the standards PSP Investments expects direct suppliers of goods and services to uphold.
+The Supplier Code includes provisions on fair and safe working conditions, appropriate compensation, and prohibition of any form of Forced Labour and Modern Slavery.
+The Supplier Code was launched internally during this fiscal year, and is expected to be rolled-out to all direct suppliers during the next fiscal year.
 Suppliers will be expected to acknowledge the Supplier Code if they do not have one of their own.

-During this fiscal year, we have also updated our tools to enhance our ability to identify countries or industries that pose higher risks of Forced Labour and Modern Slavery in our direct supply chains for goods and services.
+During this fiscal year, we continued to use our tools aimed at identifying countries or industries that pose higher risks of Forced Labour and Modern Slavery in our direct supply chains for goods and services.